cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 It MUST also explain how the proposal affects the backward compatibility of existing solutions when applicable.
 If the proposal responds to a CPS, the 'Rationale' section SHOULD explain how it addresses the CPS, and answer any questions that the CPS poses for potential solutions.
 -->

-The [first proposed implementation](https://github.com/cardano-foundation/CIPs/pull/444/commits/525ce39a89bde1ddb62e126e347828e3bf0feb58) was quite different by the one shown in this document
+The [first proposed implementation](https://github.com/cardano-foundation/CIPs/pull/444/commits/525ce39a89bde1ddb62e126e347828e3bf0feb58) (which we could informally refer as v0) was quite different by the one shown in this document

 Main differences were in the proposed:
 - [use of sorted merkle trees to prove uniqueness](https://github.com/cardano-foundation/CIPs/pull/444/commits/525ce39a89bde1ddb62e126e347828e3bf0feb58#diff-370b6563a47be474523d4f4dbfdf120c567c3c0135752afb61dc16c9a2de8d74R72) of an account during creation;